NoLieNoSean/NoNotes/content/Notes/Algebra1_L10.md

 ### Strategy 1

-Make rows into columns and vice versa, i.e, take the transpose.
+Make rows into olumns and vice versa, i.e, take the transpose.
 Not elaborated upon in class.
 #### Transpose

 Defined [[Matrices#Transpose|transpose]]